asyncapi/cli/docs/installation.md

 ```sh
 sudo installer -pkg asyncapi.pkg -target /
 ```

+## Windows
+For Windows just install the appropriate installer and simply follow the default installation steps to complete the installation process.

+Download `aynscapi.x64.exe` for 64-bit Windows and download `asyncapi.x86.exe` for 32-bit Windows.

 ## Linux
 Selecting the appropriate AsyncAPI CLI installation method on a Linux operating system depends on your Linux distro.